Kernicterus in Newborn Babies

-- Hearing Loss: a common symptom of advanced kernicterus is extensive high frequency hearing loss.
-Of course this can be difficult to identify in newborn infants.
+- Hearing Loss: a common symptom of advanced kernicterus is extensive high-frequency hearing loss.
+This is sometimes difficult to identify in newborn infants.

-As explained above, kernicterus is caused by extreme, unmanaged jaundice that causes bilirubin levels in the blood to become so high that it damages the brain.
+As explained above, kernicterus is caused by poorly managed jaundice that causes bilirubin levels in the blood to become so high that the brain is damaged.
 Bilirubin is continuously manufactured inside the body from the constant breakdown and disposal of dead red blood cells.
 When old red blood cells get broken down (a process called hemolysis) most of the byproducts such as iron are reused elsewhere by the body.
-Bilirubin is the one byproduct of hemolysis that they body has no use for and must be regularly disposed of.
+Bilirubin is the one byproduct of hemolysis that the body has no use for and simply discards.

 When bilirubin is initially created from red blood cell breakdown it is in the unconjugated form.
 Unconjugated bilirubin is toxic because it is not water-soluble and it will build up in the body's tissues.
 The liver filters unconjugated bilirubin out of the bloodstream and converts into conjugated bilirubin.
-Conjugated bilirubin from the liver is water-soluble which means it can be removed from the body through urine.
+Conjugated bilirubin from the liver is water-soluble.
+This means it can be removed from the body through urine.

-When many babies are first born, however, their liver is often not able to efficiently filter and convert unconjugated bilirubin into conjugated bilirubin fast enough to keep up with production.
-This invariably causes a backlog of unconjugated bilirubin in bloodstream of many newborn babies which leads to infant jaundice.
+When many babies are first born, their livers are often unable to efficiently filter and convert unconjugated bilirubin into conjugated bilirubin fast enough to keep up with production.
+This invariably causes a backlog of unconjugated bilirubin in the bloodstream of many newborn babies which leads to infant jaundice.

 Infant jaundice is usually short-lived as the baby's liver is quickly able to get caught up with bilirubin conversion.
-However, in some babies the conversion and disposal of bilirubin by the liver never seems to get back on pace and their jaundice become more severe.
+For some babies, however, the conversion and disposal of bilirubin by the liver does not get back on pace.
+As a result, the child's jaundice becomes more severe.
 If not properly managed and treated this can cause kernicterus where unconjugated bilirubin in the blood to infiltrates and damages brain tissue.
-There are certain known factors that will put a baby at increased risk of severe jaundice and kernicterus:
+There are factors that put a baby at increased risk of severe jaundice and kernicterus:

-- Premature Birth: the liver is one of the last organ to develop during gestation, so when a baby is born before week 37 their liver will be less efficient at bilirubin conversion and will take longer to get caught up.
+- Premature Birth: the liver is one of the last organs to develop during gestation.
+So when a baby is born before week 37 their liver will be less efficient at bilirubin conversion and will take longer to get caught up.

-- Poor Feeding: feeding problems can prolong infant jaundice because frequent stools and urination helps accelerate bilirubin disposal.
+- Poor Feeding: feeding problems can prolong infant jaundice because frequent stools and urination help accelerate bilirubin disposal.

 - Genetic Predisposition: babies with a family history of severe infant jaundice (i.e. siblings or parents who had serious jaundice as an infant) are at increased risk.